ros2/design/articles/content_filtering.md

 - create_contentfilteredtopic()
 - delete_contentfilteredtopic()

-**According to the specification, filter_expression can be only initialized at constructor and it is read_only. so not possible to change the filter_exThis needs to be discussed to see if we have our specific requirement for expression syntax. but that will make conversion overhead.ed at runtime.
-[RTI v5.3.0](https://community.rti.com/static/documentation/connext-dds/5.3.0/doc/api/connext_dds/api_cpp2/classdds_1_1topic_1_1ContentFilteredTopic.html#a76310bf0b7123dd89afbacf43dbabf4a) can support this requirement.**
+**According to the specification, filter_expression can be only initialized at constructor and it is read_only. probably it is not possible to change the filter_expression at runtime based on the specification but [RTI v5.3.0](https://community.rti.com/static/documentation/connext-dds/5.3.0/doc/api/connext_dds/api_cpp2/classdds_1_1topic_1_1ContentFilteredTopic.html#a76310bf0b7123dd89afbacf43dbabf4a) can support this requirement.
+After all, it seems that it is dependent on implementation.**

 #### DDSI-RTPS